jcllobet/python_level_assessment/README.md

 ![](hunger.gif)

-**Difference between a Jupyter Notebook and Python** While Python is a programming language that you may already be familiar about, jupyter notebook provides us for a sequential way
+**Difference between a Jupyter Notebook and Python** While Python is a programming language that you may already be familiar about, jupyter notebook provides us for a sequential way of executing cells (containing python code), which is quite useful for Machine Learning since it is normally a repeatable process.

 **Further questions?**
 Join our [PreCourse Slack](https://join.slack.com/t/akademyai-precourse/shared_invite/enQtNzI3NzYxNzEwNDY3LTM0NzJmOGJmZDk3M2M0MTYxZTM1MGEzOWEyNzQxMjYxYzAyMzIxOGU4YWM5MDFiNTg2ODZjYzU2MmY1MThlMDg)